History of Mali in Timeline

 In July 2024, CSP-DPA rebels and JNIM militants killed dozens of Russian mercenaries and Malian government forces during the Battle of Tinzaouaten.

-August 2024: Mali Severs Diplomatic Relations with Ukraine
+August 2024: Severing Diplomatic Ties with Ukraine

 On 5 August 2024, the Republic of Mali announced that it was severing diplomatic relations with Ukraine.

-September 2024: JNIM Militants Attack Bamako
+September 2024: Attacks Across Bamako

 On 17 September 2024, al-Qaeda linked JNIM militants attacked several locations across Bamako, killing at least 77 people and injuring 255 others.

-In 2024, approximately 47% of Malians were 14 years old or younger, 50% were between 15 and 64, and 3% were 65 or older.
+In 2024, about 47% of Malians were 14 years old or younger, 50% were 15–64 years old, and 3% were 65 and older.
 The median age was 16.4 years.
-The birth rate in 2024 was 40 births per 1,000, with a total fertility rate of 5.35 children per woman.
+The birth rate in 2024 was 40 births per 1,000, and the total fertility rate in 2024 was 5.35 children per woman.
 The death rate in 2024 was 8.1 deaths per 1,000.
-Life expectancy at birth was 63.2 years, and Mali had one of the world's highest infant mortality rates at 57.4 deaths per 1,000 live births in 2024.
+Life expectancy at birth was 63.2 years total (60.9 for males and 65.6 for females).
+Mali has one of the world's highest rates of infant mortality, with 57.4 deaths per 1,000 live births in 2024.

-2024: Humanitarian Assistance Needed in Mali
+2024: Humanitarian Assistance Needed

-2024: Life expectancy at birth
+2024: Life Expectancy at Birth

 2024: Mali Population